tad/react-blog-client/README.md

 ## React-based blogging client

 ## Notes:
-Streak Day 27
+Streak Day 28
-January 10, 2016 - Changed Nav page content to be read from markdown.
+January 11, 2016 - Split up masthead link tests and sidebar tests.
+For now, the sidebar content will continue to be jsx content.
+I need to decide exactly how I want them to work.
+Will defer for now.
+Realized I don't need to write tests for blogPosts components, as there's no real logic there...

 Currently only generating static content while I experiment and build out the react components and design that I want to move forward with.